U.S. probes toy jewelry kits linked to high lead levels

 The attorney general said sets that his office tested included wristbands with lead levels as high as 980 parts per million, far exceeding the 100-part federal limit for children’s products.

-He said he sent letters to Amazon.com Inc, Sears Holdings Corp’s Kmart, Target Corp, Toys “R” Us, Wal-Mart Stores Inc and other retailers, demanding that they stop selling and recall the sets, which his office said were made in China.
+He said he sent letters to Amazon.com Inc, Sears Holdings Corp’s Kmart, Target Corp, Toys “R” Us, Wal-Mart Stores Inc and other retailers, demanding that they stop selling and also recall the sets.

 A similar demand was made to LaRose Industries LLC, a Randolph, New Jersey-based company that distributes Cra-Z-Art.